bookofproofs/bookofproofs.github.io/_sources/history/20th-century/du-val.md

 **Patrick Du Val** was an English mathematician who worked in algebraic geometry, differential geometry and general relativity.

 ### Mathematical Profile (Excerpt):
-* In fact Patrick was brought up by his mother in a single-parent family.
-* He suffered from bad health as a child, due to an asthmatic condition, and was not well enough to attend school.
-* He was educated at home by his mother, who was a truly remarkable woman capable of teaching her son to a high level.
 * They got to know Henry Baker and he persuaded Patrick to undertake research into algebraic geometry at Cambridge; Du Val matriculated as a research student at Cambridge in 1927.
 * Baker's research group contained a remarkable collection of geometers: Donald Coxeter, Leonard Edge, William Hodge and John Semple were all close to Du Val in age (only one year separated them all), and there also was the younger John Todd.
 * During his period as a research student these geometers, all later making outstanding mathematical contributions, became good friends and Du Val formed a particularly strong friendship with Coxeter and Semple.